How to Optimize Your App Store Product Page?

 The long description is where developers can provide viewers with more information about their app’s main features and benefits.

-The app description in both stores can contain up to 4,000 characters.
+The app description in both the app stores can contain up to 4,000 characters.
 Despite the generous character limit, long descriptions are not very visible on the app pages.

 • On Google Play, viewers need to click on the “Read more” arrow next to the short description to view the full long description.